Senior Care

 On average, we spend 90% of our lives indoors, where pollutant levels can be higher than those outside.
 Indoor pollution is estimated to cause thousands of cancer deaths and hundreds of thousands of respiratory health problems each year.
 In addition, hundreds of thousands of children have experienced elevated blood lead levels resulting from their exposure to indoor pollutants.

-Though humans have understood the concept of unhealthy airborne microorganisms since the middle ages, it took until the 1950s to prove that some microorganisms could be transmitted through the air and spread infection.
+Though humans have understood the concept of unhealthy airborne microorganisms since the middle ages, it took until the 1950s to prove that some microorganisms could be transmitted through the air.
 Dr. Richard L. Riley, an expert on lung physiology at Johns Hopkins School of Hygiene and Public Health, was the first to demonstrate this mode of transmission.
 Since that time, science has come to understand that specific microorganisms can survive in the air and move from person to person.
 This airborne reality effectively demonstrates how certain viruses and bacteria can quickly spread to create a health crisis.

 Indoor Air Quality for Senior Care